-A student having satisfied (a) and (b) but gained less than 240 credits may be permitted to enter an Honours programme and to attend one additional 1000 or 2000 level module worth up to 30 credits.
-No student may be permitted to proceed to the final year of the Honours programme who has gained fewer than 240 credits in 1000 and 2000 level modules in accordance with (a), (b) and (c).
+A student having satisfied (a) and (b) but gained less than 240 credits may be permitted to enter an Honours programme and to attend one additional 1000 or 2000-level module worth up to 30 credits.
+No student may be permitted to proceed to the final year of the Honours programme who has gained fewer than 240 credits in 1000 and 2000-level modules in accordance with (a), (b) and (c).

 - 5. Admission to the final two semesters of an Honours programme shall be at the discretion of the Board of Examiners. - 6.
-The subjects recognised for the Honours Degree programmes are listed in Appendix Degree List. - E. Master in Science, Master in Chemistry, Master in Engineering, Master in Mathematics, Master in Physics, Master in Biochemistry and Master in Geology - 7.
-A student who has gained at least 240 credits, of which:- - (a) at least 80 credits have been gained at 2000 level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (iii) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) above may be admitted to an M.Sci. or M.Chem. or M.Phys. or M.Math. or M.Geol., or M.Biochem degree programme. - 8.
-A candidate for the M.Sci., M.Chem., M.Math., M.Phys., M.Geol., or M.Biochem degree who in the opinion of the examiners fails to reach a sufficient level of attainment in the assessment for the modules taken in any year may be required to transfer to the corresponding Honours B.Sc. programme. - 9.
-The subjects recognised for the M.Sci.., M.Chem., M.Phys.., M.Math., M.Geol. and M.Biochem degree programmes are listed in Appendix Degree List. - 10.
-A candidate for the M.Sci., M.Chem.
-M.Math., M.Phys., M.Geol., or M.Biochem degree may transfer to the corresponding Honours B.Sc programme with the permission of the Dean.
+Master in Science (MSci), Master in Chemistry (MChem), Master in Mathematics (MMath), Master in Physics (MPhys), Master in Biochemistry (MBiochem) and Master in Geology (MGeol), Master in Biology (MBiol), Master in Marine Biology (MMarBiol) - 7.
+A student who has gained at least 240 credits, of which: - (a) at least 80 credits have been gained at 2000-level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (iii) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) above may be admitted to an MSci or MChem or MPhys or MMath or MGeol, MBiochem, or MBiol or MMarBiol degree programme. - 8.
+A student for the MSci, MChem, MMath, MPhys, MGeol, MBiochem, MBiol or MMarBiol degree who in the opinion of the examiners fails to reach a sufficient level of attainment in the assessment for the modules taken in any year may be required to transfer to the corresponding Honours BSc programme. - 9.
+A student for the MSci, MChem, MMath, MPhys, MGeol, MBiochem, MBiol or MMarBiol degree may transfer to the corresponding Honours BSc programme with the permission of the Dean.

-V. MEDICAL REGULATIONS
+V. MEDICINE REGULATIONS